 - 57. Vehicles operating on site shall be fitted with broadband, rather than tonal, reversing alarms. - 58.
-Trucks operating on site shall be fitted with plastic deck liners to reduce impact noise as loads are added. - 59.
+Trucks operating on site shall be fitted with plastic deck liners to reduce impact noise as loads are added. - 54.59.
 Noise associated with construction activities on site (such as construction of the noise bund and haul roads) shall not exceed 70dB LAeq and 85dB LAFmax when measured 1m from the most exposed façade of any dwelling located beyond the subject site.
+Construction noise shall be measured and assessed in accordance with the provisions of NZS6803:1999 Acoustics - Construction noise.

-Construction noise shall be measured and assessed in accordance with the provisions of NZS6803:1999 Acoustics Construction noise. - 60.
-The consent holder shall ensure that all other activities on site (other than construction work) are designed and conducted, and all equipment used on site is maintained, so that noise generated by activities on site does not exceed a noise level of 55 dBA Leq (day) when measured at or within the notional boundary of any dwelling.
+55.60.
+The consent holder shall ensure that all other activities on site, including quarrying activities except (other than construction work), are designed and conducted, and all equipment used on site is maintained, so that noise generated by activities on site does not exceed a an uncorrected noise level of 55 51 55 dBA Leq (day) and 40dBA Leq and 70 dBA Lmax (night) when measured at or within the notional boundary of any dwelling.

-All noise (other than construction noise) shall be measured and assessed in accordance with the provisions of NZS6801:2008 - Acoustics - Measurement of environmental sound and NZS 6802:2008 - Acoustics - Environmental Noise.
+All noise (other than construction noise) shall be measured and assessed in accordance with the provisions of NZS6801:2008 - Acoustics - Measurement of environmental sound and NZS 6802:2008 - Acoustics - Environmental Noise, except that no adjustments shall be made to the measured noise level.